poanchen/poanchen.github.io/README.md

 according to https://github.com/holman/left/issues/34

 ## List of post topic that I have written for my blog
+- How to create an Azure IoT Central application programmatically?
 - Why using a global variable to solve Leetcode problem can be a bad idea?
 - What is a Pure function and how can it be a good practice?
 - How to add alexa rank in your website?